nib Income Protection

 - If your injury was incurred during an unlawful act

-- If it was incurred while you were under the influence of drugs or alcohol
+- If your injury was incurred while you were under the influence of drugs or alcohol

-- If it was incurred while you were participating in any form of aviation, other than as a commercial airline passenger
+- If your injury was incurred while you were participating in any form of aviation, other than as a commercial airline passenger

-- If it was incurred at a height of more than 20 metres, a depth of more than 30 metres, or a speed of more than 130 kph
+- If your injury was incurred at a height of more than 20 metres, a depth of more than 30 metres, or a speed of more than 130 kph

-- If it was incurred while you were knowingly undertaking a dangerous activity for personal reward or regular payment.
+- If your injury was incurred while you were knowingly undertaking a dangerous activity for personal reward or regular payment

 Other things about your policy worth knowing

-As well as the general terms and conditions described above, there are several other things to be aware of when you take out a NIB Income Protection Insurance Policy.
+As well as the general terms and conditions described above, there are several other things to be aware of when you take out an nib Income Protection Insurance Policy.
 These include:

-- No premiums – you will not be required to pay any premiums towards your NIB Income Protection cover while you are being paid a benefit for your illness, injury or involuntary unemployment.
+- No premiums – You will not be required to pay any premiums towards your nib Income Protection cover while you are being paid a benefit for your illness or injury.

-- Premium increase – the cost of your NIB Income Protection Insurance premium may increase from year to year as you get older, as standard premium rates usually increase with age.
+- Premium increase – The cost of your nib Income Protection Insurance premium will increase from year to year as you get older.